Pro-YY/pro-yy.github.io/source/_posts/2018-10-23-building-linux-kernel-module.markdown

 note: charp parm can even be Chinese.

 ## Conclusions

+With this artical, we managed to complete our first yet very simple Linux loadable kernel module(LKM).

+We've got a broad view of how the LKMs work.
+And we should configure our own kernel modules, build and insert/remove them at runtime, and define/pass custom parameters to them.

 ## References
 - [writing a linux kernel module part 1 introduction](http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction/)